Choristers perform with Jeremy Fisher Jr and My My Sugar

 CCOC Announces New Armenian-Arabic-Canadian Opera for 2021/22 Season

 New Commission from Serouj Kradjian and Marjorie Chan

 The Canadian Children's Opera Company (CCOC) proudly announces its latest commission, “The Nightingale of 1000 Songs”, based on a beloved Armenian folk tale, created by composer Serouj Kradjian and Dora award-winning librettist Marjorie Chan.

 The Nightingale of 1000 Songs blends cultures and musical styles in a truly unique way, framed to be sung by children, for children, and audiences of all ages.

 The opera follows the journey of Leah and Ari as they emerge from a tragedy in their homeland.
 The children embark on an adventure to find the Nightingale of 1000 Songs so she can bring back life and joy to their world.
 Along the way, they remember their lost friends and family, and face many challenges and obstacles.

-Do all your holiday shopping in one click and have it delivered straight to your door; all while supporting the CCOC.
+Do your shopping in one click and have it delivered straight to your door; all while supporting the CCOC.

 We are a participating charity in Fundscrip, an online gift card program with retailers of every type.
 When you purchase gift cards, a donation is automatically made to the CCOC!
-These cards could be a re-fillable card, an e-card or actual gift cards delivered to your doorexpertise is necessary to participate and enjoy this program.
-Teachers and students with any level of musical experience are welcome.
+These cards could be a re-fillable card, an e-card or actual gift cards and will be delivered to your door.

 Opera Kids Online (OKO) is a newly revised version of the OPERAtion Kids program.
 This project continues the CCOC’s long-standing community music education program.
 The new online model was designed to bring the joy, appreciation and understanding of the world of opera to children and youth virtually.